Matemwe Lodge combines being fairly rustic and natural, with a good streak of quality.

 Attitude towards children: Matemwe Lodge welcomes children 6 years and older.

 Equipment: Matemwe Lodge has no special equipment or activities for children.

 Generally recommended for children: Yes who are ols enough

 Notes: Matemwe welcomes children, though parents should be aware that there are no special facilities or activities for children who are staying here.
 However with the ability to hire a beachball, frisbee and kite there is more to keep them amused than at some other small lodges.

 Power supply: Mains Electricity

-Communications: There are phones in all of the rooms at Matemwe Lodge, as well as free use of a PC and the internet for all guests.
-There is also a fax machine that guests can use for a small charge.
+Communications: There are phones in all of the rooms at Matemwe Bungalows, as well as free use of a PC and free Wi-fi.

 TV & radio: There is no TV or radio.